BaptisteTomasin/Federated-Learning-Frameworks/data/README.md

     python data_idx_generator.py

 This script returns the file **data_idx.json** that contains the index of MNIST images for all clients.
-The train data are chosen randomly in the MNIST data set and for the test data we test our model on all the MNIST test data.
+The train data are chosen randomly in the MNIST dataset and for the test data we test our model on all the MNIST test data.

 You can see below an extract of the file **data_idx.json**.